sathya-2023/sathya-2023/README.md

 ## Hi there 👋

 I'm Sathya Narayanan M, a Passionate Mobile Application devloper and Photoshop designer based in India.
-I specialize in building Mobile Applications and love to contribution on Open Source projects
+I specialize in building Mobile Applications and love to contribution on Open Source projects.

+Well, I'm new to Github, looking to how to use it.

 Here are some ideas to get you started: